North America Western Asia Holdings

-North America Western Asia Holdings, (NAWAH) is an investment firm founded in 2011.
+North America Western Asia Holdings (NAWAH) is an investment firm founded in 2011.
 It was established by Hyatt Hotels executive chairman Thomas Pritzker and former Pentagon official Paul Brinkley to build businesses in the Middle East, Central Asia and North Africa.

 NAWAH currently has two primary business units based in Iraq.
-NAWAH Port Management and NAWAH Supply & Distribution, both are designed to help service the growing supply chain needs of a country with a rising demand for improved logistics.
+NAWAH Port Management and NAWAH Supply & Distribution.

 NAWAH Business Units

 NAWAH Port Management

 NAWAH Port Management (NPM) operates a modernized, containerized berth at the Port of Basra (also known as Al Maqal Port).
-Located in the heart of urban Basra and less than 100 km from several of Iraq's largest oil and gas fields, the Port of Basra is ideally situated to offer superior ease of access to commercial centers as well as the major oil and gas developments in Iraq.

 NAWAH Supply & Distribution

-NAWAH Supply & Distribution (NSD) is the exclusive distributor in Iraq for MRC Global, the largest global distributor of pipe, valve, flange, fitting and other oil-related product and equipment needs of the world's leading oil companies operating in Iraq.
-NSD's operational headquarters is in a highly secure complex situated in Zubair, ensuring the rapid transportation of goods to the oil fields that surround it.
+NAWAH Supply & Distribution (NSD) is the exclusive distributor in Iraq for MRC Global, a distributor of pipe, valve, flange, fitting and other oil-related product and equipment needs of oil companies operating in Iraq.
+NSD's operational headquarters is in Zubair.

 Modernizing the Port of Basra

 NAWAH announced in early October 2012 that it had entered into a 10-year, $14 million agreement with Iraq's Ministry of Transportation and General Company for the Ports of Iraq to modernize the Port of Basra.

 The project, completed in October 2014, in record time, saw the construction of a 20,000 square meter lay down yard and a new administrative headquarters as well as being equipped with a Liebherr 180 Mobile Harbor Crane and a Liebherr 645 Reachstacker.